-The discovery of sulfolane in drinking water wells in 2009 near the North Pole Refinery, about 15 miles east of Fairbanks, has led to an extensive groundwater investigation.
+The discovery of sulfolane in drinking water wells in 2009 near the North Pole Refinery, about 15 miles east of Fairbanks, led to an extensive groundwater investigation.
 Flint Hills Resources Alaska, owner of the refinery, responded quickly by providing affected residents with alternate drinking water.
-Sulfolane is an emerging contaminant, and the long-term health effects from exposure through drinking water are not yet understood.
-The groundwater plume is approximately 2 miles wide, 3.5 miles long and over 300 feet deep, making it one of the largest in the state, with many private properties impacted.
+Sulfolane is an emerging contaminant, and the possible effects of long-term exposure to this chemical through drinking water are not yet fully understood.
+The groundwater plume is approximately 2 miles wide, 3.5 miles long and over 300 feet deep, making it the largest in the state, with many private properties impacted.
 Currently approximately 1,500 people receive alternate drinking water supplies.
 For additional details, see Frequently Asked Questions.

 - NTP Begins